 E. Floyd Kvamme has been a director since 1990.
 From 1984 to 2008, Mr. Kvamme was a General Partner, and since 2008 has been a Partner Emeritus, of Kleiner Perkins Caufield & Byers, a venture capital firm.
-Mr. Kvamme is also a director of Power Integrations, Inc., as well as one private company.
+Mr. Kvamme is also chairman of the board of Power Integrations, Inc., as well as one private company.
 Mr. Kvamme holds a B.S.E.E. from the University of California, Berkeley and an M.S.E. from Syracuse University.
 We believe that Mr. Kvamme's qualifications to serve on our Board include his years of management experience with major technology companies, as well as his experience with financing and growth planning for technology companies as a partner of a major venture capital firm.

 Mitzi Reaugh has been a director since July 2012.
-Ms. Reaugh is the founder and CEO of Percolating Media, LLC, a digital media company.
+Ms. Reaugh currently serves as the Global Head of Corporate Strategy and Content Licensing at Jaunt Inc., a virtual reality media company, and is the co-founder of GoodLooks, LLC, an online marketplace of lifestyle experts.
+From January, 2015 to November, 2017, Ms. Reaugh served as Chief Executive Officer at GoodLooks.
 From October 2013 to January 2015, Ms. Reaugh served as an Executive-in-Residence at The Chernin Group, a media and production company that manages, operates and invests in businesses in the media, entertainment and technology sectors.
 From March 2011 to October 2013, she was the Senior Vice President, Strategy and Business Development at Miramax, a film and television studio.
 Prior to joining Miramax, Ms. Reaugh served as Senior Vice President, Client Solutions at The Nielsen Company, from February 2010 to March 2011.
 Before Nielsen, she was at NBC Universal, most recently as General Manager, Digital Health Network and initially as Vice President, Strategy & Business Development, Digital Media, from 2006 to October 2009.
 Ms. Reaugh was a Senior Associate at McKinsey & Company from 2004 to 2006.
-She holds an M.B.A, from the University of Pennsylvania Wharton School of Business and a B.A. in Economics from Claremont McKenna College.
+Ms. Reaugh currently serves as a non-executive director and a member of the remuneration committee for Entertainment One Ltd. She holds an M.B.A, from the University of Pennsylvania Wharton School of Business and a B.A. in Economics from Claremont McKenna College.
 We believe that Ms. Reaugh's qualifications to serve on our Board include being a senior digital media executive and having been at the leading edge of the growth of the digital media industry for over ten years.
 She also brings extensive strategic experience and insight to the Board.